I had an experience one recent evening that gave rise to anger.

 Anger simply cannot appear without a degree of self-righteousness (justified or otherwise).
 Think of some of the things people have done to feel “right.”
 Suddenly it’s not surprising that we so easily trade our inner peace for a tango with that sweet sting.

 Anger gets a bad rap (especially in spiritual circles), but it’s like anything else; it can be used skillfully or unskillfully.
 Through practice, we can develop our powers of observation to discern when our anger is serving its intended purpose and when we’re merely using it to feel (or NOT feel) something else.
+Then we’re in a much better place to handle our moves on life’s dance floor.

 Now if you’ll excuse me, I think they’re playing my song.